Lloyd's publishes Interim Management statement Q3 2012

-The Lloyd’s Strategy 2011 – 2013 sets out the strategy to deliver Lloyd’s vision to be the market of choice for insurance and reinsurance buyers and sellers to access and trade specialist property and casualty risks.
-The main priorities are Market Oversight; Solvency II, the Exchange, Claims Transformation and Access to business.
+The Lloyd’s Three-Year Plan 2012 – 2014 sets out to deliver Lloyd’s vision to be the global centre for specialist insurance and reinsurance.
+The main priorities for 2012 are Market Oversight, Solvency II, Claims Transformation Programme and Market Operations Review.

 Excess of central assets over solvency shortfalls

-Investment exposures of the Society arise principally within the Lloyd's Central Fund.
-Investments include more volatile assets, such as equities and hedge funds, but the majority of assets are invested in fixed interest securities of high credit quality.
+Investment assets of the Society are held principally within the Lloyd’s Central Fund.
+Investments are diversified between a number of asset classes, including equities and hedge funds.
+However, more than 80% of investments are maintained in fixed interest securities of high credit quality.

-- Lloyd’s 2010 Annual Report and 2011 Interim Report can be accessed at http://www.lloyds.com/Lloyds/Investor-Relations/Financial-performance/Annual-Reports
+1. A copy of Lloyd’s 2011 Annual Report can be accessed at https://www.lloyds.com/about-lloyds/investor-relations/financial-performance/financial-results/archive

-- Callable layer: Central Fund assets may be supplemented by a ‘callable layer’ of up to 3% of members ‘ overall premium limits in any one calendar year.
+3. Callable layer: Central Fund assets may be supplemented by a ‘callable layer’ of up to 3% of members‘ overall premium limits in any one calendar year.
 These funds would be drawn from premium trust funds.

-- This release includes forward-looking statements.
-These statements are based on currently available information and consistent accounting policies as applied at 31 December 2010.
+4. This press release includes forward-looking statements.
+These statements are based on currently available information and consistent accounting policies as applied at 31 December 2011.
 They reflect Lloyd’s current expectations, projections and forecasts about future events and financial performance.
 All forward-looking statements address matters that involve risks, uncertainties and assumptions.
 Based on a number of factors, actual results could vary materially from those anticipated by the forward-looking statements.
 These factors include, but are not limited to, the following:

 - Rates and terms and conditions of policies may vary from those anticipated.